f3peakcity/backblast-carpex/README.md

 # Reference

 Refer to the following sections for quick reference values for the cloud and Slack apps for Slackblast.
-For more details steps to set up the app, see the **Setup Guide** later in this doc.
+For more detailed steps to set up the app, see the **Setup Guide** later in this doc.
 ## Environment variables

 Slackblast requires the following environment variables to be set in the cloud app, such as Azure App Service.